Implementing Database Permissions

 - Share:

-When data filtering is used appropriately, it enhances security, reduces the risk of data leaks, and prevents users from being overwhelmed by unnecessary information.
+When applied appropriately, it enhances security, reduces the risk of data leaks, and prevents users from being overwhelmed by unnecessary information.
 It also scales well, helping large datasets remain manageable by filtering out irrelevant results before they reach the user.

 This article explains: